- 1 (19-ounce) can enchilada sauce

 Fill the enchiladas: Scoop about 1/2 cup of cooked chicken into each tortilla.
 Divide the diced bell pepper evenly between the tortillas, sprinkling the pieces on top of the chicken.
 Sprinkle about 1 tablespoon shredded cheese over the bell pepper.
 Drizzle about 1 tablespoon enchilada sauce over the filling.

 Roll and bake: Starting at one end of the pan, roll the tortillas up so the seamed side of each tortilla is face-down in the pan.
 Pour the remaining enchilada sauce evenly across the top of the tortillas, then top with the remaining cheese.
-Bake for 15-20 minutes, until the cheese is melted and bubbly.
+Bake for 15 to 20 minutes, until the cheese is melted and bubbly.
 Cool to room temperature.

 Store the enchiladas: To keep the enchiladas up to 2 days in the refrigerator, tightly cover the pan with foil before storing.
 To freeze the enchiladas for up to 3 months, tightly wrap the entire pan with foil, crimping to seal around the edges to prevent freezer burn.
 Or to freeze smaller portions separately, scoop the enchiladas into individual lidded freezer-safe containers before storing.

 Heat the enchiladas: If you're feeding the whole family or a crowd, the enchiladas can be reheated directly from the refrigerator or freezer in the casserole dish they were baked in.
-Preheat the oven to 350˚F. Keep the foil on the dish and reheat for 20-30 minutes (refrigerated) or 45 minutes (frozen), until the enchiladas are warmed through.
-If you'd rather reheat individual servings, enchiladas in small microwave-safe containers can be zapped in the microwave for 2-3 minutes or reheated in a toaster oven for 10-15 minutes.
+Preheat the oven to 350 F. Keep the foil on the dish and reheat for 20 to 30 minutes (refrigerated) or 45 minutes (frozen), until the enchiladas are warmed through.
+If you'd rather reheat individual servings, enchiladas in small microwave-safe containers can be zapped in the microwave for 2 to 3 minutes or reheated in a toaster oven for 10 to 15 minutes.

 Eat up: Serve the enchiladas with sour cream, guacamole, and/or salsa.